Discalimer

 This woman was beyond despair.
 For eighteen years she's been tied by Satan like an animal to the point 'she was hunched over and could not stand up straight.'
 Not because she was unwilling, but because she couldn't stand up straight.

 She had to have been whole at some point.
 She had to have been happy and free.
 Maybe she liked flowers and despised people who talked nonsense, who knows.
 But at some point she began to slouch, then hunch over until she couldn't stand up straight anymore.
 And she had lived with her head down and spine bent for eighteen years.
 Shrinking into herself more and more.
 Unable to look up towards heaven.
 Her vision had shrunk to whatever her feet treaded on.
-She probably looked as if she was searching for a whole to sink in, or a grave.
+She probably looked as if she was searching for a hole to sink in, or a grave.
 I don't think she would have minded finding one.

 There are a lot of people walking about that way.
 Their disability is mental not physical.
 People that get burdened with some mental or emotional load that gets so heavy that even if they would want to they can't 'get up'.